 Herbers told What the Fork that the centerpiece of the club's big renovation project is a fully remodeled kitchen.
 To head that kitchen, he's hired David Hledik and Louise Martin, a pair of New Orleans chefs.
 Together, Hledik and Martin are now running a casual restaurant within the club called Couyon Cajun & Po'Boys, replacing standard bar fare — burgers, chicken wings, and such — with New Orleans-style Cajun and Creole cuisine.

 Couyon Cajun softly opened about three weeks ago and is now open from noon until 10:30 p.m. on weekdays and from noon to 12:30 a.m. on Fridays and Saturdays.

-To celebrate the club’s anniversary and the grand opening of Couyon Cajun, Eli’s is throwing a big party this Saturday, September 7, from 6 p.m. to 1 a.m.
-The anniversary bash will feature several local metal and punk acts, passed hors d’oeuvres, and 50 percent off on all drinks at the bar from 6 to 11 p.m.
-A limited food menu will also be available, so hungry partygoers can try out a po’boy if they feel so inclined.
+To celebrate the club's anniversary and the grand opening of Couyon Cajun, Eli's is throwing a big party on Saturday, September 7, from 6 p.m. to 1 a.m.
+The anniversary party will feature several local metal and punk acts (see a rundown on page 62), passed hors d'oeuvres, and 50 percent off on all drinks at the bar from 6 to 11 p.m.
+A limited food menu will also be available, so hungry partygoers can try out a po'boy if they feel so inclined.
 The cover charge will be $10, and the first sixty guests get a free bottle of champagne.